Guitar Finger Exercises for Strength, Flexibility, and Independence

 The full pattern is: 1234-4321-1434-1424

-The right plays on the first note of each grouping.
+The right plays on the starting note of each grouping.
 So the right-hand plays once for every four notes on the left.

 - If you’re a beginner, save this routine for later.
 Instead, spend time on the hammer on and pull off routines above.

 - Quality over quantity.
 Make sure to do clean pull-offs, pulling your fingers down and into the fretboard.

 - Listen to each note in turn.
 Stay focused on the current moment.